caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 This can be accessed using the [`ancombc` action](xref:_library-ext#q2-action-composition-ancombc) in the [composition plugin](xref:_library-ext#q2-plugin-composition).

 ::::{margin}
-:::{tip} Differential abundance testing is hard.
-Accurately identifying features that are differentially abundant across sample types in microbiome data is a challenging problem and an open area of research.
+:::{warning} Differential abundance testing is easy to get wrong! ☠️ Accurately identifying individual features that are differentially abundant across sample types in microbiome data is a challenging problem and an open area of research, particularly if you don't have an *a priori* hypothesis about which feature(s) are differentially abundant.
+A q-value that suggests that you've identified a feature that is differentially abundant across sample groups should be considered a hypothesis, not a conclusion, and you need new samples to test that new hypothesis.

-In addition to the methods contained in the composition plugin, new approaches for differential abundance testing are regularly introduced.
+In addition to the methods contained in the [composition plugin](xref:_library-ext#q2-plugin-composition), new approaches for differential abundance testing are regularly introduced.
 It's worth assessing the current state of the field when performing differential abundance testing to see if there are new methods that might be useful for your data.
+If in doubt, consult a statistician.
 :::
 ::::

 We'll perform this analysis in a few steps.

+#### Filter samples from the feature table
 First, we'll filter our samples from our feature table such that we only have the three groups that we have the most samples for.

 :::{describe-usage}